-PSYC 425 FAMILY CONFLICT AND THE CHILD 3

-Analysis of specific topic areas in child psychology, such as infancy and cognitive and social development.
-Topics may vary from year to year.

-PREREQ: PSYC325 or PSYC350.

-PSYC 441 COMPUTERS AND COGNITION 3

-Introduction to computer models of cognitive processes.
+PSYC 425 FAMILY CONFLICT AND THE CHILD 3 Analysis of specific topic areas in child psychology, such as infancy and cognitive and social development Topics may vary from year to year.
+PREREQ: PSYC325 or PSYC350 PSYC 441 COMPUTERS AND COGNITION 3 Introduction to computer models of cognitive processes.
 Computer models gave rise to the interdisciplinary area of cognitive science.
 Course covers basic types of models that have been used and a discussion of their psychological plausibility.
 May be cross-listed with CGSC441.

-PREREQ: PSYC340.

-PSYC 443 Topics in Organizational Communication 3

-See COMM442 for course description

-PSYC 444 THE PSYCHOLOGY OF AESTHETICS 3

-Psychological and psychobiological theories and empirical investigations of aesthetic experience

-PREREQ: PSYC309, PSYC310, or PSYC314

-PSYC 445 TOPICS IN ADOLESCENT PSYCHOLOGY 3

-Analysis of the physiological, psychological and social factors influencing psychological development from late childhood through adolescence PREREQ: PSYC309, and PSYC325 or PSYC350

-PSYC 452 LANGUAGE AND THOUGHT 3

-A survey of research dealing with the nature of linguistic and cognitive structures, their development and their interaction.

-PREREQ: PSYC340.

-PSYC 460 Assessment of Young Children 3

-See IFST452 for course description

-PSYC 462 LANGUAGE ACQUISITION 4

-See EDST462 for course description

-PSYC 466 INDEPENDENT STUDY 1-6

-PSYC 468 RESEARCH 3-6

-PSYC 481 CLINICAL PSYCHOLOGY 3

-Introduction to clinical theories, research and practices.
-Diagnosis, classification and treatment of behavior disorders
+PREREQ: PSYC340 PSYC 443 TOPICS IN ORGANIZATIONAL COMMUNICATION 3 See COMM442 for course description PSYC 444 THE PSYCHOLOGY OF AESTHETICS 3 Psychological and psychobiological theories and empirical investigations of aesthetic experience.
+PREREQ: PSYC309, PSYC310, or PSYC314.
+PSYC 445 TOPICS IN ADOLESCENT PSYCHOLOGY 3 Analysis of the physiological, psychological and social factors influencing psychological development from late childhood through adolescence PREREQ: PSYC309, and PSYC325 or PSYC350.
+PSYC 460 ASSESSMENT OF YOUNG CHILDREN 3 See IFST452 for course description.
+See 11 51452 for course description PSYC 462 LANGUAGE ACQUISITION 4 See EDUC462 for course description PSYC 466 INDEPENDENT STUDY 1-6 PSYC 468 RESEARCH 3-6 PSYC 481 CLINICAL PSYCHOLOGY 3 Introduction to clinical theories, research and practices.
+Diagnosis, classification and treatment of behavior disorders.
 PREREQ: PSYC309, and PSYC334 or PSYC380.

-RESTRICTIONS: Psychology majors only PSYC 482 CONTROVERSIES IN ABNORMAL PSYCHOLOGY AS PORTRAYED IN MOVIES 3 Uses movies to illustrate certain types of psychiatric diagnoses and a text presenting journal articles representing pro and con views about controversies concerning these disorders.
-Students discuss the disorders and controversies using the fictionalized characters and events as illustrations.
-PREREQ: PSYC380 or PSYC334 RESTRICTIONS: Course limited to Psychology majors or minors, juniors or seniors PSYC 490 SOCIAL INTERDEPENDENCE 3 Presents theoretical and empirical approaches of social psychology to the study of conflict versus cooperation between mutually dependent people.
-Cooperation/conflict is analyzed in terms of the effects of environmental influence, the reward structure of the relationship, and the interpersonal values of participants PREREQ: PSYC309.
+RESTRICTIONS: Psychology majors only.
+PSYC 482 CONTROVERSIES IN ABNORMAL PSYCHOLOGY AS PORTRAYED IN MOVIES 3 Uses movies to illustrate certain types of psychiatric diagnoses and a text presenting journal articles representing pro and con views about controversies concerning these disorders Students discuss the disorders and controversies using the fictionalized characters and events as illustrations.
+PREREQ: PSYC380 or PSYC334.

-RESTRICTIONS: Junior and Senior Psychology Majors

-PSYC 491 Psychology of Temporal Orientation

-The psychology of temporality is the scientific study of how temporal frames of reference regarding the past, present and future affect a variety of basic human processes.
+RESTRICTIONS: Course limited to Psychology majors or minors, Juniors or Seniors.
+PSYC 490 SOCIAL INTERDEPENDENCE 3 Presents theoretical and empirical approaches of social psychology to the study of conflict versus cooperation between mutually dependent people.
+Cooperation/conflict is analyzed in terms of the effects of environmental influence, the reward structure of the relationship, and the interpersonal values of participants PREREQ: PSYC309 RESTRICTIONS: Junior and Senior Psychology Majors PSYC 491 Psychology of Temporal Orientation 3 The psychology of temporality is the scientific study of how temporal frames of reference regarding the past, present and future affect a variety of basic human processes.
 The purpose of this course is to learn more about these concepts and in the process, learn something about human behavior.
 PREREQ: PSYC309 and PSYC303 or PSYC390 or PSYC301.

-RESTRICTIONS: Psychology majors only

-PSYC 605 ADVANCED SOCIAL PSYCHOLOGY 3

-Contemporary theories of interpersonal behavior, dynamics of social groups and experimental methods for the study of social (communication and interaction) processes PREREQ: PSYC303 and PSYC309

-PSYC 606 Animal Behavior 3

-Seminar on naturalistic and experimental investigations of species-typical behavior.

-PSYC 612 HUMAN PSYCHOPHYSIOLOGY 3

-Introduction to psychophysiological recording techniques.
+RESTRICTIONS: Psychology majors only.
+PSYC 606 ANIMAL BEHAVIOR 3 Seminar on naturalistic and experimental investigations of species-typical behavior.
+PSYC 612 HUMAN PSYCHOPHYSIOLOGY 3 Introduction to psychophysiological recording techniques.
 Elementary anatomy and physiology of the human nervous system.
-Application of psychophysiological techniques to the investigation of psychopathology, information processing and social psychology Laboratory demonstration of polygraphic measurement of autonomic and CNS variables with small computer analysis
+Application of psychophysiological techniques to the investigation of psychopathology, information processing and social psychology.
+Laboratory demonstration of polygraphic measurement of autonomic and CNS variables with small computer analysis PREREQ: PSYC309 RESTRICTIONS: Requires permission of instructor PSYC 616 COMPUTER MODELS OF COGNITION 3 Survey of computer models for perception, language and problem-solving.

-PREREQ: PSYC309

-RESTRICTIONS: Requires permission of instructor

-PSYC 615 History of Cognitive Psychology 3

-Review of major concepts in psychology and its philosophical roots that have determined the current theories and models of cognition.
-May be cross-listed with CGSC615

-PSYC 616 COMPUTER MODELS OF COGNITION 3

-Survey of computer models for perception, language and problem-solving.
 Covers representation schemes and control structures used in artificial intelligence models.
-Emphasis placed on their psychological relevance May be cross-listed with CGSC616
+Emphasis placed on their psychological relevance.
+May be cross-listed with CGSC616.

-RESTRICTIONS: Requires permission of instructor

-PSYC 624 INDUSTRIAL SOCIAL PSYCHOLOGY 3

-Social psychology applied to problems of productivity, satisfaction, communication and organization.

-PREREQ: PSYC303

-PSYC 626 Neuroscience I 4

-See BISC626 for course description

-PSYC 627 Neuroscience II 3

-See BISC627 for course description

-PSYC 640 Text Comprehension 3

-Survey of recent theoretical and experimental work being done in the area of text comprehension.
-Based on primary sources, addresses such topics as the effects of prior knowledge on processing, semantic priming, question answering and hypertext.
-RESTRICTIONS: Requires permission of instructor

-PSYC 641 VISUAL COGNITION 3

-Reviews current research findings on how biological systems process visual information Topics include basic visual processes, object recognition, spatial attention, visual search, visual memory (including imagery) and reading Considers models derived from cognitive psychology, machine vision and neuroscience.
-May be cross-listed with CGSC641 RESTRICTIONS: Requires permission of instructor

-PSYC 642 MENTAL REPRESENTATION AND MEMORY 3

-Human memory can be conceptualized in terms of representation and information storage within various interrelated mental systems.
-Critically evaluates research on human memory and representation within the context of major cognitive models.
-May be cross-listed with CGSC642.

 RESTRICTIONS: Requires permission of instructor.

-PSYC 643 TOPICS IN ORGANIZATIONAL COMMUNICATION 3

-See COMM642 for course description.
+PSYC 624 INDUSTRIAL SOCIAL PSYCHOLOGY 3 Social psychology applied to problems of productivity, satisfaction, communication and $\operatorname{organization}$ PREREQ: PSYC303 PSYC 626 NEUROSCIENCE I See BISC626 for course description.